Eschatologue/CM_wiki/docs/class/ranger/index.md

 ***Languages.*** You know two languages of your choice from the language tables in chapter 2.

-### Level 2: Natural Explorer

-Choose one of the following benefits, you can choose one additional benefit when you reach level 6, 10, and 14 in this class.

-***Beast Tamer.*** You have cultivated a strong bond with animals and nature.
-Whenever you would make an Intelligence (Nature), you can choose to make a Wisdom (Nature) check instead.
-In addition, you can cast [:spell-lv1: Find Familiar](../../spells/description/core/level-1.md#find-familiar), but only as a ritual.

-***Urban Tracker.*** You are an expert at navigating the urban labyrinth as well as the wilds.
-You gain Proficiency in Acrobatics and Sleight of Hand.
-In addition, you learn the Thieves' Cant language.

-***Wasteland Wanderer (Artic).*** You have spent endless days surviving desolate tundras.
-You gain :dmg-res: Resistance to :dmg-cold: Cold damage.

-***Wasteland Wanderer (Desert).*** You have spent endless days surviving forbidding deserts.
-You gain :dmg-res: Resistance to :dmg-fire: Fire damage.

-***Wasteland Wanderer (Swamp).*** You have spent endless days surviving fetid swamps.
-You gain :dmg-res: Resistance to :dmg-posn: Poison damage.

 ### Level 2: Fighting Style

 You gain a Fighting Style feat of your choice (see chapter 5).
 Instead of choosing one of those feats, you can choose the option below.

-***Druidic Warrior.*** You learn two Druid cantrips of your choice (see the Druid class's section for a list of Druid spells). [:spell-lv0: Guidance](../../spells/description/core/cantrip.md#guidance) and [:spell-lv0: Starry Wisp](../../spells/description/core/cantrip.md#starry-wisp) are recommended.
+***Druidic Warrior.*** You learn two Druid cantrips of your choice (see the Druid class's section for a list of Druid spells). [:spell-lv0: Guidance] and [:spell-lv0: Starry Wisp] are recommended.
 The chosen cantrips count as Ranger spells for you, and Wisdom is your spellcasting ability for them.
 Whenever you gain a Ranger level, you can replace one of these cantrips with another Druid cantrip.

 ### Level 3: Ranger Subclass

 You gain a Ranger subclass of your choice.
 The Hunter subclass is detailed after this class's description.
 A subclass is a specialization that grants you features at certain Ranger levels.
 For the rest of your career, you gain each of your subclass's features that are of your Ranger level or lower.

-### Level 3: Ranger's Aptitude

-You gain invaluable knowledge, experiences, or hard-earned lessons, which is represented by Ranger's Aptidude.
-You gain one aptidude of your choice.
-Aptidude are described in the "[Ranger's Aptitude Options](../../option/class-options/ranger-aptitude.md)" section later in this class's description.

-***Prerequisites.*** If an aptidude has a prerequisite, you must meet it to learn that aptidude.
-For example, if an aptidude requires you to be a level 5+ Ranger, you can select the aptidude once you reach Ranger level 5.

-***Replacing and Gaining Aptidudes.*** Whenever you gain a Ranger level, you can replace one of your aptidudes with another one for which you qualify.
-You can't replace an aptidude if it's a prerequisite for another aptidude that you have.

-***Spell.*** If an aptidude grants a spell, it is considered a Ranger spell for you, and Wisdom is your spellcasting ability.

-***Proficiency.*** If an aptidude grants proficiency in a skill you already have, choose a different proficiency available to the [Core Ranger Trait](#core-ranger-trait) table:

-When you gain certain Ranger levels, you gain more aptidudes of your choice, as shown in the Aptidudes column of the Ranger Features table.

-You can't pick the same aptidude more than once unless its description says otherwise.

 ### Level 4: Ability Score Improvement